 The most common reason behind a trader's downfall is the margin call.
 Let's go in-depth about what is margin call, how far it can affect trading, and what best ways to avoid it.

 While it is true that forex trading can bring food to your table or even a new car to your garage, it is only achievable if you tread carefully and plan meticulously.
-But the number one culprit behind a trader's failure to attain that success is a margin call.
+But a margin call is the primary culprit behind a trader's failure to attain that success.

-That train of thought comes from the lack of understanding of how forex trading works.
-Many people still see forex trading as a shortcut towards financial independence, so they run headfirst without giving it a second thought.
+That train of thought comes from the lack of understanding of forex trading.
+Many people still see forex trading as a shortcut toward financial independence, so they run headfirst without giving it a second thought.
 Little did they know how steep the learning curve on forex trading is.